Mount Jefferson (North Carolina)

 Mount Jefferson is a mountain located in Ashe County, North Carolina.
 The mountain is part of the Mount Jefferson State Natural Area.
 The mountain has an elevation of 4665 ft above sea level, and it sharply rises more than 1,600 feet above the towns of Jefferson, North Carolina and West Jefferson.
+The mountain lies on the drainage divide between the north and south forks of the New River.

 A paved road leads to the mountain's summit; on a clear day the summit affords sweeping views of the surrounding countryside, the towns of Jefferson and West Jefferson, and the Appalachian Mountains in Virginia, Tennessee, and North Carolina.

 The mountain has a secondary peak at the eastern end of its ridge which is marked as Luther Rock on trails and as Luther Overlook on USGS maps.

 History

-Before the American Civil War the mountain was a popular hiding place for slaves who had escaped from their captors in the central and eastern sections of North Carolina.
-As a result, legend has it, the peak was named "Nigger Mountain," According to another source, Nigger Mountain was named from its black granite coloration.
-It was later called "Larson Mountain" for many years until finally, in an effort to find a name that is not an ethnic slur, the mountain was renamed Mount Jefferson after the town at its base.
+Before the American Civil War, the mountain was a popular hiding place for slaves who had escaped from their captors in the central and eastern sections of North Carolina.
+As a result, legend has it, the peak was named "Nigger Mountain."According to another source, Nigger Mountain was named for its black granite coloration.
+The mountain was later renamed "Mount Jefferson" after the town at its base.

+Geology

 Panorama from Luther Rock Peak of Mount Jefferson, North Carolina.

+Mount Jefferson is part of the Ashe Metamorphic Suite, a large province of metamorphic rock that formed from the opening and closing of a large sea between the Cambrian and Ordovician periods.
+The mountain itself is composed primarily of black amphibolite gneiss, which gives it its aforementioned dark color.
+Metagraywacke and schist are also present in the mountain.
+As a result of the higher concentration of mafic minerals, the soil on the mountain has a higher pH than the average.